-In 2001-02, Louisiana Tech moved from the Sun Belt into the Western Athletic Conference, where Richard immediately turned the Bulldogs into a contender for the conference crown, posting a 22-10 overall record, 14-4 in conference play.
-Led by Henderon, who earned All-WAC honors, Richard's Bulldogs earned a berth in the NIT, where they defeated Louisiana-Lafayette and Vanderbilt before falling to Villanova.
+In 2001-02, Louisiana Tech moved from the Sun Belt into the Western Athletic Conference, where Richard immediately turned the Bulldogs into a contender for the conference crown, posting a 22-10 overall record and 14-4 in conference play.
+Led by Henderon, who earned All-WAC honors, Richard’s Bulldogs earned a berth in the NIT, where they defeated Louisiana-Lafayette and Vanderbilt before falling to Villanova.

 Richard took the Bulldogs to the postseason again during the 2005-06 season as Louisiana Tech won 20 games and earned a trip to the NIT.
 That year, Millsap was named as an All-WAC performer for the third consective season while also leading the nation in rebounding for the third-straight season.

-In nine years as the head coach at Louisiana Tech, Richard's teams posted a conference record of 90-60, going 32-14 in three seasons in Sun Belt and 58-46 in six years in the WAC.
-At ULM, Richard returns to the Sun Belt where he currently stands as the league's 10th winningest coach in conference games, with a .696 winning percentage.
+In nine years as the head coach at Louisiana Tech, Richard’s teams posted a conference record of 90-60, going 32-14 in three seasons in Sun Belt and 58-46 in six years in the WAC.
+At ULM, Richard returns to the Sun Belt where he entered as the league’s 10th winningest coach in conference games, with a .696 winning percentage.

 Prior to returning to guide his alma mater, Richard spent the past two seasons as an assistant coach at LSU, where he helped the Tigers win the 2008-09 SEC regular season championship and reach the second round of the NCAA Tournament before losing to eventual national champion North Carolina.